fossasia/wp-tweet-feed-plugin/readme.txt

 * hidefrom - set to true to hide the "from ____" link that shows the application the tweet was sent from (defaults to false)
 * avatar - set to one of the available sizes (mini, normal, bigger, or original) (defaults to none)
 * targetBlank - set to true to have all links open in a new window (defaults to false)
-* showXavisysLink - set to true to display a link to the Tweet Feed Plugin page.
+* showXavisysLink - set to true to display a link to the Tweet Feed Widget page.
 We greatly appreciate your support in linking to this page so others can find this useful plugin too!  (defaults to false)
 * items - The number of items to display (defaults to 10)
 * fetchTimeOut - The number of seconds to wait for a response from Twitter (defaults to 2)
 * showts - Number of seconds old a tweet has to be to show ___ ago rather than a date/time (defaults to 86400 seconds which is 24 hours)